 One might try to account for misheyrn by assuming that the dative is introduced in an ApplP, and perhaps Appl is not possible inside nominalizations.
 The claim would then be that the experiencer is in fact not inherited by the nominalization, and the apparent experiencer is really a possessor.
-It can only be genitive, and not an $\acute{a}$ -PP, because $\acute{a}$ -PPs are not introduced as possessors.
+It can only be genitive, and not an $\dot{a}$ -PP, because $\dot{a}$ -PPs are not introduced as possessors.
 However, it is not clear why, theoretically, an ApplP inside a vP would be disallowed in a nominalization.
 Moreover, it is not obvious that there is a total ban on Appl datives in nPs to begin with.
 Ingason (2016) argues that there is a systematic construction in Icelandic that involves an nP-internal ApplP.
 He shows that this ApplP is not inherited from any verbal construction.
-His analysis the suggests that there is not any outright ban on ApplP datives inside nPs, so it is a mystery why inheritance of Appl dative should be impossible on the phrasal layering analysis.
-Moreover, a ban on inheriting vPs containing Appl would only account for the experiencer.
-The stimulus is clearly a possible inherited argument, as shown by the fact that it can occur as an $\acute{a}$ -PP. But then we would expect it to have an alternative realization as a genitive, and as shown above, such a realization is highly marked at best.
+His analysis then suggests that there is not any outright ban on ApplP datives inside nPs, so it is a mystery why inheritance of Appl dative should be impossible on the phrasal layering analysis.
+Moreover, a ban on inherited argument, as shown by the fact that it can occur as an $\dot{a}$ -PP. But then we would expect it to have an alternative realization as a genitive, and as shown above, such a realization is highly marked at best.